-Galactomyces filtrate is also known as a superious moisturising ingredient that provides anti-oxidant properties to the skin.
+Galactomyces filtrate is also known as a superior moisturizing ingredient that provides anti-oxidant properties to the skin.
 It’s also great for reducing the appearance of acne.

-The best products that include galactomyces in their fomulations are CosRX and Secret Key.
+The best products that include galactomyces in their formulations are CosRX and Secret Key.